rohansanjay/mev/README.md

 4. Happy inspecting and exploring!

-While it's a bit of a process to setup, the mev-inspect client is a phenomenal resource with a comprehensive variety of mev [data](https://docs.flashbots.net/flashbots-data/mev-inspect-py/exploring).
+While it's a bit of a process to setup, the mev-inspect client is a phenomenal resource with a comprehensive variety of MEV data.
 Once blocks are inspected, the corresponding data is automatically stored in the Postgres instance database.
 You can connect to this database directly from the command line through the Kubernetes pod to query and explore the data.
 However, we wanted to conduct our analysis in Python, so we wrote a [script](https://github.com/rohansanjay/math-446-mev/blob/main/notebooks/data_extraction/mev_inspect_data.ipynb) to establish a connection  to the database from a python shell on a local machine, query all the data frames, and download them into CSV files on the host machine.

 ### Using the mev-blocks API